Appup-Docs/Appup-Docs/docs/backend/workflows/README.md

 ---

 Now you are ready to create your first workflow.
 Get back to *Home/Developer* screen and click **Workflows** to start creating your first workflow.
 You choose REST, CRON and EVENT workflows.
 These define how your workflow will be triggered.
 For now, click REST.
 You can find more info about these under [Triggers](../triggers/) section.

-**TODO : Cron and Event Workflows are missing in this screenshot.**

 ![Add Workflow](./addworkflow.png)